 A music therapist since 1993, Dr. Leist joined the Hayes School of Music faculty in 2000.
-Dr. Leist is professor of music therapy and director of the undergraduate program in music therapy.
+Dr. Leist is professor of music therapy.
 She holds a Bachelor of Music in music therapy from The Florida State University, a Master of Music in music therapy from the University of Miami, and a PhD in Music Education with a Music Therapy Cognate from Michigan State University.
 Dr. Leist has completed additional training in Orff-Schulwerk and Neurologic Music Therapy.
 She has presented at regional and national music therapy conferences.
 Having provided clinical music therapy services primarily for adult and older adult populations, Dr. Leist has supervised pre-internship students across a wide variety of ages and populations.
 Her research interests include music therapy applications in neurorehabilitation and health-care settings.

-Melody Schwantes, assistant professor of Music Therapy, received her Bachelor of Music in music therapy, Bachelor of Arts in psychology, and Master of Music Therapy degree from ASU, and her PhD in music therapy from Aalborg University in Denmark.
+Melody Schwantes, associate professor of Music Therapy and director of graduate programs in music therapy, received her Bachelor of Music in music therapy, Bachelor of Arts in psychology, and Master of Music Therapy degree from ASU, and her PhD in music therapy from Aalborg University in Denmark.
 She has clinical experience working with individuals in rehabilitation and mental health settings, children with developmental delays, and older adults.
 Dr. Schwantes teaches and provides clinical supervision for music therapy students in the Hayes School of Music.

 Katurah Christenbury, lecturer in the Music Therapy Program, specializes in working with children, teenagers, and young adults with emotional and behavioral disorders, with a concentration on victims and survivors of abuse.
 She received her Equivalency and Master of Music Therapy degree at ASU.
 Katurah worked for two years providing music therapy treatment at a facility for at-risk young adult males before beginning her work at the IHHS.
 She has also assisted in several workshops for caregivers of children with behavioral disorders, providing alternate forms of relaxation techniques to help limit destructive or harming behaviors.
 In addition to her private clients, Katurah is a lecturer in the Hayes School of Music and Fellow of the Association for Music and Imagery, a designation for therapists trained in the Bonny Method of Guided Imagery and Music.

-Dr. Laura Brown holds a Bachelor of Music Therapy degree and a Master of Music Therapy degree from Appalachian State University and a PhD in Music and Human Learning in the Butler School of Music at The University of Texas at Austin.
+Dr. Laura Brown is associate professor of music therapy and director of the undergraduate program in music therapy.
+Dr. Brown holds a Bachelor of Music Therapy degree and a Master of Music Therapy degree from Appalachian State University and a PhD in Music and Human Learning in the Butler School of Music at The University of Texas at Austin.
 Her clinical experiences include working with children and adults with disabilities in both private practice and public school settings.
 Dr. Brown’s primary research interests include music therapy with children with autism and inclusive music practices in school settings.
 She has presented her research and conducted clinics at regional, national, and international music education and music therapy conferences, and her published research in music therapy and music education journals.
 She teaches and provides clinical supervision for music therapy students in the Hayes School of Music.

 Abigail Pope, MT-BC